Marc Ravalomanana: Early years

+From age five he began attending Anjeva Gara public primary school, located 4 km from Imerinkasinina.
+He walked this distance daily, often departing early with baskets of watercress to sell to train passengers at the nearby station.
+He completed his upper primary private school in Ambohimalaza.
+After completing his primary studies he attended the Swedish missionary-run technical secondary school in Ambatomanga.

 Entrepreneur

 Upon completing his studies, Ravalomanana returned to Manjakandriana District, where he and his family began making and selling homemade yogurts, a common artisanal product in the highlands region.
 On his bicycle, he collected milk from farmers in neighboring towns, gradually increasing his production and clientele.
 He opened his first yogurt and cheese production center in 1977 in Sambaina on land he named Rova-Tiko ("Tiko Palace"), where he would build the first Tiko factory several years later.
-His wife handled the administrative and accounting side of the business from Ankadivato, where the storage facility for finished products was located.
-By the end of the 1970s, Ravalomanana's dairy business employed five salaried staff members and was distributing its products in stores across Antananarivo.

 Ravalomanana solicited a loan from the Agence Française de Développement to further expand his business, but this request was denied, souring his view of France.
 His subsequent request to the World Bank for 1.5 million US dollars was approved, and in 1982 he founded the Tiko company.
-The representative of the World Bank to Madagascar at the time, José Broffman, secured the loan with exceptionally favorable reimbursement conditions that enabled Ravalomanana to sell his products at a lower cost than other small dairy producers, which gradually put his most significant competitors out of business.
-Broffman later left his post at the World Bank to become a principal investor in the company, joined by private investors from South Africa, Germany and the United States.
+The representative of the World Bank to Madagascar at the time, Jose Bronfman, secured the loan with exceptionally favorable reimbursement conditions that enabled Ravalomanana to sell his products at a lower cost than other small dairy producers, which gradually put his most significant competitors out of business.
+Bronfman later left his post at the World Bank to become a principal investor in the company, joined by private investors from South Africa, Germany and the United States.
 As Tiko continued to grow, the entrepreneur began incorporating imported ingredients such as powdered milk from South Africa (constituting 80 per cent of the composition of Tiko dairy products) and surplus butter from Europe, further improving the profitability of his business and enabling additional diversification.
 Tiko Group first concentrated exclusively on the production of dairy products before expanding into fruit juices, ice cream, cooking oil and carbonated beverages.
-The Tiko slogan printed on many of the group's products, Vita Malagasy ("Made in Madagascar"), reflected Ravalomanana's national pride and his vision that Madagascar should develop a larger capacity to produce quality goods for distribution for national and international markets.
+The Tiko slogan printed on many of the group's products, Vita Malagasy ("Made in Madagascar").

 Ravalomanana cultivated political relationships to facilitate the continued growth of Tiko in spite of an economic climate non-conducive to free enterprise under the Socialist administration of Ratsiraka.
 Early support in the 1980s came from the Supreme Counselor of the Revolution Manandafy Rakotonirina, then-Minister of Finance Rakotovao Razakaboana, and another minister, Justin Rarivoson.
 By the mid-1980s, the profitability of his Tiko enterprise enabled Ravalomanana to purchase a costly villa formerly owned by French colonial governor Leon Reallon in the central Faravohitra neighborhood of Antananarivo.